ttmgr/Air_Metagenomics/pilot_study_sample_scheme.md

-# Greenhouse vs. Natural Environment Air Sample Analysis (PRJEBXXXXX)
+# Greenhouse vs. Natural Environment Air Sample Analysis (PRJEB76446)

 This project analyzed air samples collected from a controlled Greenhouse environment and a nearby Natural Environment using Oxford Nanopore Technologies (ONT) sequencing.
 Samples were collected at different time points for each environment.